 - pain in the abdomen or lower back

-Like bladder cancer, prostate cancer shares a handful of symptoms with UTIs.
-Prostate cancer won’t respond to antibiotics and, over time, these symptoms can become more severe.
+Prostate cancer shares some symptoms with UTIs.
+Prostate cancer won’t respond to antibiotics and, over time, symptoms can become more severe.

 Symptoms of prostate cancer may include: